charonn0/Xojo-OpenAI/README.md

 3. Copy the Xojo-OpenAI module into your project and save.
 Do not use the "Import" feature.

 ### Using RB-libcURL or MBS
 The OpenAI module may optionally use my open source [RB-libcURL](https://github.com/charonn0/RB-libcURL) wrapper or the commercial MBS libcurl plugin.
 These should be preferred in order to take advantage of HTTP/2.
 If neither of these are available, the built-in `URLConnection` class is used if it is available.
-In versions of Xojo/RealStudio that do not have the URLConnection class (<=2018r2) you will need to use one of the curl options.
+In versions of Xojo that do not have the URLConnection class (<=2018r2) the built-in `HTTPSecureSocket` class is used unless it's too old (<=2014r2), in which case you will need to use one of the curl options.

 To enable RB-libcURL, copy (not Import) the `libcURL` module from the RB-libcURL project into your project and set the `OpenAI.USE_RBLIBCURL` constant to `True`.